Call for patient information:410-328-6110 410-328-6110

 - Collaboration with the National Study Center and the Johns Hopkins School of Public Health on public policy initiatives.

 Clinical research trials center on prospective and retrospective studies on resuscitation and treatment of the injured.
 The Shock Trauma Center serves as a testbed for emerging technologies such as telemedicine initiatives and military field testing of resuscitation and other clinical technology.

-The Shock Trauma Center has conducted a significant number of research projects over the past 12 months.
+The R Adams Cowley Shock Trauma Center at the University of Maryland Shock Trauma has conducted a significant number of research projects over the past 12 months.
 All projects are designed with the objective of enhancing the trauma system's ability to resuscitate, stabilize and treat the trauma patient's needs.

 Areas of Research